Proven-Paradox/shaper-system/Handbook.md

 > Marona is in an action packed game where danger is everywhere.
 She quickly finds that she can use points in Awareness, Sabotage, and Stealth.
 >
 > Meanwhile XU is in a much more social game where solutions are usually negotiated rather than fought over.
 They reason that the adaptive AI that XU runs on would learn Diplomacy.
-They also like the idea of self modifying their chassis, so they take Construct and Tech to represent that ability.
+They also like the idea of self modifying their chassis, so they take Construct and Tech to represent that capability.

 ### Abilities
 Abilities represent things you can actively do, typically in combat.
 These can come from training in elaborate techniques, learning spells, building equipment, natural biology, or whatever justification is suitable for a given hero being able to do something.